oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Depending on which other modules you have done you may see differences in the repositories in the update list

-### Step 2b: Setting up the namespace and security information
+### Task 2b: Setting up the namespace and security information

 To separate the monitoring services from the  other services we're going to put them into a new namespace.
 We will also secure access to prometheus using a password.